 I have recently discovered the powers of ashwagandha, an Ayurvedic herbal supplement, firsthand.
-As an adaptogen, it has the ability to assist the body counteract physical and mental effects of stress.
-Strong evidence suggests ashwagandha can help notably decrease anxiety (especially related to chronic stress) while also relieving insomnia and combating depression (whoa, where have you been all my life?!).
+As an adaptogen, it has the ability to assist the body to counteract physical and mental effects of stress.
+Strong evidence suggests ashwagandha can help notably decrease anxiety (especially related to chronic stress) while also relieving insomnia (whoa, where have you been all my life?!).
 One of its main mechanisms of action is reducing cortisol.
-Other notable benefits, particularly for women with PCOS, include it’s anti-inflammatory effects (research demonstrates a reduction in C-reactive protein) and it’s ability to reduce total cholesterol and blood glucose levels (minorly).
+Other notable benefits, particularly for women with PCOS, include its anti-inflammatory effects (research demonstrates a reduction in C-reactive protein) and its ability to reduce total cholesterol and blood glucose levels (minorly).

 When I drink this elixir before bed I find that my sleep is less disrupted and I wake up more easily in the morning.
 What have you experienced when taking ashwagandha?

 - 1 cup nut milk

 1. Heat nut milk (or water) on medium heat with the turmeric root for 2-3 minutes.

 2. Turn heat down to low and let simmer for 15 minutes.